 Middle & High School Musical: Students will be involved in the production of a full-length play (usually a musical) in the spring working as actors, leads or vocalists, chorus members, set designers and builders, costume designers and makers, makeup artists, painters, musicians (guitarists, drummers, bassists, pianists, horn players, violinists, just about anything), stage managers, prop builders, tech gods and goddesses, sound and lighting technicians, poster and t shirt designers, translators and editors.

 Children at risk: Students work as volunteers in the Casals d’infancia ASSIS in the Raval.This after school center educates and looks after children, some of whom have been obliged to attend by social services.
 The Casal´s mission also includes defending the fundamental rights of children of the neighborhood, with a desire to create equal opportunity for all.
 The center is located on the Rambla de Raval with sessions lasting from 5 to 8pm weeknights.
 BFIS volunteers teach English, sports or just help the participants with their homework.
-Students also organize open days where they bring the children to BFIS on the weekend.
+During the summer, the students can also volunteer as monitors for the CasaI.
 It is our hope that this alliance will integrate our students into the community while bettering the education of our friends in the Raval.

-Food Drive: In addition to our weekly commitment with ASSIS, our students organize an annual food drive for the Fundacio Centre Obert Joan Salvador Gavina.
+Food and Shoe Drive: In addition to our weekly commitment with ASSIS, our students organize an annual food drive for the Fundació Centre Obert Joan Salvador Gavina.
 With the participation of BFIS families we create 150 holiday boxes, filled with food and other necessities, alleviating financial pressure on the Raval parents during the holidays.
 This tradition is just another way BFIS connects to the larger Barcelona community.

 Retirement Home: at the Aura Retirement Home.
 Voluntary work consists of 60 minute weekly visits, during which students take part in a range of activities, such as: taking residents for walks, playing music, participating in various activities and holidays (Sant Jordi, Carnaval), arts and crafts activities (drawing portraits of the residents, decorating rooms, photography).
 This activity has become increasingly popular both with residents and our students.

-Helping the homeless: Students in the past have had the opportunity to work in soup kitchens such as ARRELS.
+Helping the homeless: Students in the past have had the opportunity to work in soup kitchens such as El Chiringuito de Dios.
+The students also do the Esperança Walk at the weekend.
+They distribute food and clothes to the homeless in El Raval and Poble Sec and interact with them.
 Such programs help homeless people and raise awareness about poverty and its impact on the people of this city.
-BFIS volunteers help prepare and serve food; allowing them direct contact with the people.

 Model United Nations: also known as Model UN or MUN, is an extra-curricular activity in which students typically role play delegates to the United Nations and simulate UN committees.
 This activity takes place at MUN conferences, which is usually organized by a high school or college MUN club.
 At the end of most conferences, outstanding delegates in each committee are recognized and given an award certificate; the Best Delegate in each committee, however, receives a gavel.
 Thousands of middle school, high school, and college students across the country and around the world participate in Model United Nations, which involves substantial researching, public speaking, debating, and writing skills, as well as critical thinking, teamwork, and leadership abilities.